Spinach is one of the most nutritious vegetables in the world.

 Unfortunately, the rate at which humans can convert carotenoids to retinol is relatively low.
 Researchers believe that it takes around 12 parts of carotenoids to have an equivalent effect to 1 part of retinol (5).

-However, because spinach still contains such a large amount of carotenoids, this would still provide benefit.
+However, because spinach still contains such a large amount of carotenoids, this would still provide benefits.
 Additionally, some carotenoid compounds have further interesting effects rather than just vitamin A activity.
 We will look at this in greater detail later.

 2) Large Source of Vitamin K1